emilxf-0/emilxf-0.github.io/_mainpages/about.md

 ## About me

 I'm a full-stack marketing professional turned game developer with 5+ years experience from the international start-up scene.
-I m currently in my second year studying game programming at Yrgo.
+I'm currently in my second year studying game programming at Yrgo.

 ### Experience